anuar45/about/content/posts/my-first-post.md

 Right now idea is to make posts about exploring code and architecture of popular Golang projects.

 Plus some random toughts, which could be helpful to anyone.

+Also will mirror this to popular blog platforms.